Skip to content Skip to footer navigation

 "I would expect the same with a high-end product," she says.

-Because the enamel has chipped after only a year of moderate use, Tracy says she probably won't replace it, even if it did only cost $30.
+Because the enamel has chipped after only a couple of years of moderate use, Tracy says she probably won't replace it, even if it did only cost $30.

 I suspect we'll have the Le Creuset a lot longer but will have cooked more meals in the Kmart one